He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 He stepped up to her, and his eyes trailed down.

-Kat raised an eyebrow thinking he was staring at her chest but realized the necklace beneath her shirt held his attention.
+Kat raised an eyebrow not sure what he was staring at but realized the necklace beneath her shirt held his attention.
 She pulled out the key with its leather cord still looped around her neck.

 He bared his fangs and turned away.
 “I can’t hurt you as long as you have that.”

 “As long as I have it?”
 Kat asked.

 He glanced back at her with his tongue running along his protruded teeth.
 “As long as you wear it.”

 She stared at the triquetra-shaped key in her hand.